David Lammy: Minister

-In 2002, he was appointed by Prime Minister Tony Blair as Parliamentary Under-Secretary of State in the Department of Health.
-In 2003, Lammy was appointed by Blair as a Parliamentary Under-Secretary of State in the Department for Constitutional Affairs and while a member of the Government, he voted in favour of authorisation for Britain to invade Iraq in 2003.
-After the 2005 general election, Blair appointed Lammy as Minister for Culture at the Department of Culture, Media and Sport.
+In 2002, he was appointed by Prime Minister Tony Blair as Parliamentary under-secretary of state in the Department of health.
+In 2003, Lammy was appointed by Blair as a Parliamentary Under-Secretary of State in the Department for Constitutional Affairs and while a member of the Government, voted in favour of authorisation for Britain to invade Iraq in 2003.

+At the 2005 general election, Lammy was again re-elected, with a decreased vote share of 57.9% and a decreased majority of 13,034.
+After the election, Blair appointed Lammy as Minister for Culture at the Department of Culture, Media and Sport.

-In June 2007, new Prime Minister Gordon Brown demoted Lammy to the rank of Parliamentary Under-Secretary of State in the Department for Innovation, Universities and Skills.
+In June 2007, new prime minister Gordon Brown demoted Lammy to the rank of Parliamentary Under-Secretary of State in the Department for Innovation, Universities and Skills.
 In October 2008, he was promoted by Brown to Minister of State and appointed to the Privy Council.
-In June 2009, Brown appointed Lammy as Minister for Higher Education in the new Department for Business, Innovation and Skills, leading the Commons ministerial team as Lord Mandelson was Secretary of State.
-He held the position until May 2010 when Labour lost the election.
+In June 2009, Brown appointed Lammy as Minister for Higher Education in the new Department for Business, Innovation and Skills, leading the Commons ministerial team as Peter Mandelson was Secretary of State.

 Opposition backbencher

-After Labour lost the 2010 general election, a Labour Party leadership contest was announced.
-During the contest Lammy nominated Diane Abbott, saying that he felt it was important to have a diverse field of candidates, but nonetheless declared his support for David Miliband.
-After the election of Ed Miliband, Lammy pledged his full support but turned down a post in the Shadow Cabinet, asserting a need to speak on a wide range of issues that would arise in his constituency due to the "large cuts in the public services".
+At the 2010 general election, Lammy was again re-elected, with an increased vote share of 59.3% and an increased majority of 16,931.
+After Labour lost the election, Lammy returned to the backbenches, and a Labour Party leadership contest was announced.
+During the contest Lammy nominated Diane Abbott, saying that he felt it was important to have a diverse field of candidates, but subsequently declared his support for David Miliband.
+Following the election of Ed Miliband, Lammy pledged his full support but turned down a post in the Shadow cabinet, highlighting the need to speak on a wide range of issues that would arise in his constituency due to "large cuts in the public services".

-In 2010 there were suggestions that Lammy might stand for election as Mayor of London in 2012.
-Lammy pledged his support to Ken Livingstone's bid to become the Labour London mayoral candidate, declaring him "London's Mayor in waiting".
+In 2012, Lammy pledged his support to Ken Livingstone's bid to become the Labour London mayoral candidate in the 2012 London mayoral election, declaring him "London's Mayor in waiting".
 Lammy became Livingstone's selection campaign chair.
 In 2014, Lammy announced that he was considering entering the race to become Mayor of London in the 2016 election.

-Following the party's defeat in the 2015 general election, Lammy was one of 36 Labour MPs to nominate Jeremy Corbyn, whom he is good friends with, as a candidate in the Labour leadership election of 2015.
+Lammy was again re-elected at the 2015 general election with an increased vote share of 67.3% and an increased majority of 23,564.
+Following the party's defeat, Lammy was one of 36 Labour MPs to nominate Jeremy Corbyn, whom he is good friends with, as a candidate in the Labour leadership election of 2015.